 Response Text 1 Not too many but near roads.
-Management should go to minimal picnicking in area near river keep it out of the immediate ecosystem.
-3 This would require maintenance and trash collection.
+Management should go to minimal picnicking in area near river keep it out of the immediate 2 ecosystem.
+This would require maintenance and trash collection.
 If outhouses and trash cans are put in, sufficient funds must be allocated for emptying them on 4 a regular basis.
 Add toilet facilities, trash cans and someone to clean up areas on regular schedule.
-Volunteer program?
-Provide trash clean-up.
-Keep Lower Owens River project as mature as possible - keep experience natural!
-Billy Lake is a great picnic area.
+Volunteer 5 program?
+6 Provide trash clean-up.
+7 Keep Lower Owens River project as mature as possible - keep experience natural!
+8 Billy Lake is a great picnic area.
 Easy access.
-Area should be shady with no cows in the picnic areas.
+9 Area should be shady with no cows in the picnic areas.
 10 If you're not able to find a shady area to have a picnic, you're in trouble!
 Humans are dirty and food trash is often the biggest problem in recreation use areas.
-Many locals and people traveling through would be inclined to stop, enjoy lunch and soak in the peace of the river if there are designated picnic areas with trash receptacles - wind and animal proof, of course.
-Yes!
+Many locals and people traveling through would be inclined to stop, enjoy lunch and soak in the peace of the river if there are designated picnic areas with trash receptacles - wind and animal 11 proof, of course.
+12 Yes!
 Must have cool places with shade and water access.
 13 Provide destination area for families and casual visitors.
 Again, picnic areas should be established as components of canoe/kayak access points and with trails developed near or along the river.
 Do not place picnic areas in identified important wildlife habitat, meadows or along off-channel ponds.
-Keep picnic ares at least 150 feet from the river banks.
-Areas where trash bins could be located.
+Keep picnic ares at least 150 feet from the river 14 banks.
+15 Areas where trash bins could be located.
 Tables and such create an eye sore area.
 Some big boulders would be good.
 Can't be moved but don't need to be maintained.
 17 Less trash in smaller areas.
-Demonstrative I make a minimize and a Theorems to attend the character and will asset a mond for 10 Personally, I never use picnic areas.
+Personally, I never use picnic areas.
 They seem to attract trash and will create a need for maintenance.
 Also, who would want to have a picnic in the baking Owens Valley sun?
 Very important.
 5-6 marked.
 How to handle trash and porta potty?
 Keep things simple - initial costs and maintenance can be high.
 22 Same as above.
-00 Coordinate with boating access and trail access and birding spots.
+Coordinate with boating access and trail access and birding spots.
 No camping is interesting 23 concept.
 Tourists use towns.